AlexiaJM/Deep-learning-with-cats/README.md

   * Preprocess cat images so we get aligned cat faces for much better GAN convergence (Done)
   * use DCGAN (Done)
     * Basic implementation (Done)
+    * Try adding a Stage-2 D and G as with https://arxiv.org/pdf/1612.03242.pdf to get high-res cat photos similar to http://mtyka.github.io/machine/learning/2017/06/06/highres-gan-faces.html
     * Keeping log for TensorBoard (Done)
     * Automatic folder setup (Done)
     * Tune hyperparameters (Done)
-    * Tweak model structure (maybe LeakyReLU and dropouts in G)
+    * Tweak model structure, maybe LeakyReLU and dropouts in G
+  * use WGAN
+  * When it will be possible to implement in Pytorch (not currently possible), use WGAN-IP
+  * use BEGAN
+* Various/Others
   * Try soft and noisy labels as per https://github.com/soumith/ganhacks
   * Try adding decaying noise to input as per https://github.com/soumith/ganhacks
-    * Try different learning rates for G and D
+  * Try different learning rates for G and D (Done, so far 1/4-1/5 of G for D works best)
   * Try skipping Discriminator learning every 2 iteration as per https://github.com/carpedm20/DCGAN-tensorflow
-  * use WGAN
-  * When it will be possible to implement in Pytorch (not currently possible), use WGAN-IP
+  * Add multi-gpu and non-CUDA option
-  * use BEGAN
+  * Fix loadings
+  * Add log to output
+  * Find a way to assess outliers in images and remove those if necessar (So far I only removed a few obvious outliers manually, I am not sure how to best asses image influence yet)

 **Needed**

 * CUDA GPU